cocotb/cocotb/documentation/source/building.rst

 .. make:var:: TOPLEVEL_LANG

-    Used to inform the makefile scripts which HDL language the top-level design element is written in.
+    Used to inform the makefile scripts which :term:`HDL` language the top-level design element is written in.
     Currently it supports the values ``verilog`` for Verilog or SystemVerilog tops, and ``vhdl`` for VHDL tops.
-    This is used by simulators that support more than one interface (VPI, VHPI, or FLI) to select the appropriate interface to start cocotb.
+    This is used by simulators that support more than one interface (:term:`VPI`, :term:`VHPI`, or :term:`FLI`) to select the appropriate interface to start cocotb.

     The variable is also made available to cocotb tests conveniently as :data:`cocotb.LANGUAGE`.